-Finally, we were surprised that the numbers of semantic conflicts are rather low compared to the number of ordering conflicts, especially when considering the quite high number of 54 elements that we handle with a special conflict handler.
+Finally, we were surprised that the numbers of semantic conflicts are rather low compared to the numbers of ordering conflicts, especially when considering the quite high number of 54 elements that we handle with special conflict handlers.
 A notable difference is iText, which we discuss in Section 5.4.